A Holistic Survey of Wireless Multipath Video Streaming: Introduction

 Qadir et al.~\cite{qadir2015exploiting} investigated multipathing for data in general, mainly on the network layer.
-Besides that, they also investigated multipath transmission on the transport layer.
-Their investigation is organized by discussing key aspects of network-layer multipathing: 1) route computation (source routing, hop-by-hop routing, overlay routing, and SDN-based routing), 2) routing metrics (e.g., delay, bandwidth) 3) load balancing techniques (static or dynamic) 4) number of paths to use 5) how to use multiple paths together.
+Besides that, they have also investigated multipath transmission on the transport layer.
+Their investigation is organized by discussing key aspects of network-layer multipathing: 1) route computation~(source routing, hop-by-hop routing, overlay routing, and SDN-based routing); 2) routing metrics~(e.g., delay, bandwidth); 3) load balancing techniques~(static or dynamic); 4) number of paths to use; 5) how to use multiple paths together.

-Singh et al.~\cite{singh2015survey} cover multipathing for data communications in general, covering fundamentals of multipath routing, multipath computation algorithms, multipath forwarding algorithms, and traffic splitting algorithms.
+Singh et al.~\cite{singh2015survey} covered multipathing for data communications in general, covering fundamentals of multipath routing, multipath computation algorithms, multipath forwarding algorithms, and traffic splitting algorithms.
 The work also reviews various multipath protocols following a layer-based structure, from the application layer to the physical layer.

-Li et al.~\cite{li2016multipath} investigates multipath solutions for data in general and presents research problems at various protocol layers including cross layer approaches.
-Although some video streaming multipath solutions are discussed in this survey, many of the video streaming specific issues are not considered (e.g., importance and influence of video content).
-In addition, the work does not cover multipath attempts on key video streaming protocols, e.g., Dynamic Adaptive Streaming over HTTP~(DASH), and MPEG Media Transport~(MMT).
+Li et al.~\cite{li2016multipath} investigated multipath solutions for data in general and presented research problems at various protocol layers{, including cross-layer} approaches. {Although multiple relevant video streaming multipath solutions are discussed in this survey, key aspects specific to video streaming are not considered~(e.g., importance and influence of video content).} In addition, the work does not cover multipath approaches based on fundamental video streaming protocols, e.g., Dynamic Adaptive Streaming over HTTP~(DASH), and MPEG Media Transport~(MMT).

 As a related survey, we should also consider Trestian et al.~\cite{trestian2018seamless}, which is a survey on seamless multimedia delivery within a heterogeneous wireless networks environment.
-The authors evaluate three key aspects of multimedia delivery: adaptation, energy efficiency, and multipath delivery.
+The authors evaluated three {critical} aspects of multimedia delivery: adaptation, energy efficiency, and multipath delivery.
 Regarding the latter, only proposals based on the Multipath TCP~(MPTCP) and Stream Control Transmission Protocol~(SCTP)/Concurrent Multipath Transfer~(CMT) are studied.

 { Kaur et al.~\cite{kaur2020survey} and More et al.~\cite{more2020analytical} point out various multipath routing protocols in WSN and VANET scenarios, respectively, providing limited insights on video streaming.